geneshki/easy_cdn/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+### Codestyle

+This gem is meant to use TDD and it would be a requirement for your contributions.

 ## Trivia
 This gem was created because while developing http://yetanotherprettifier.com/ I found only tailored cdn gems and not a single generic one.
 I hope it would be